 Not sure what your team is using?
 Click here.

-This article describes how CSMs use Cockpit, Calls to Action, and Tasks to stay organized, take action, and manage customer risks daily.
+This article explains how Customer Success Manager (CSM) teams use Cockpit, Calls to Action (CTAs), and Tasks to stay organized, take action, and manage customer risks daily.

 Organize Tasks using Cockpit